-“I help managers at XYZ company hire and keep the best talent by fleshing out the real job requirements and teaching them how to interview for those skills.
+“I help managers at XYZ company hire and keep the best talent by getting the real job requirements and teaching them how to interview for those skills.
 And what do you do?”
-See more examples and get help with your pitch Using The Right Pitch At The Right Time

-Why not immediately swap your contact information at the next big networking event by trying a free networking app?
-Apps like these allow you to share your electronic business card by touching phones, in an email or as a link via many other ways.
+Why not immediately swap your contact information at the next big networking event by using LinkedIn’s QR code.
+Just pull up your code and ask the person to scan it using their LinkedIn app.
 Not only will this save money on business cards, but the novelty of exchanging contact information this way may make great (or memorable) conversation.

 Make It Real

-- “How do you spend your free time?”
+- “How do you like to spend your free time?”

 - “What keeps you up at night?”